 Both founders Oli and Flo have worked in a number of capacities using food as a force for good, including running food programmes in refugee camps in France and running healthy food cooking classes for children in deprived areas of London.
 We aim to use this experience, and the reach we can develop through Cook Eat Discover’s business activities, to use food as a power for good working with, for example, refugees, children with disadvantaged backgrounds, people with learning disabilities, and ex convicts looking for social and economic reintegration.

 We are passionate about connecting people with the source of their food, emphasising the importance of respecting ingredients and the environment that creates them.
 We only promote businesses who are at minimum organic, or preferably use green energy and/or sustainable innovation.

-Our courses include meeting fishermen who are fighting the destruction caused to the marine environment by trawler fisherman, mozzarella farmers making biofuel from their own buffalos' waste, olive oil producers using the stones of the used olives to power their factory, rice growers who use only ancient techniques, and beer brewers who power themselves from the earth's geothermal energy.
+On our courses you might meet fishermen who are fighting the destruction caused to the marine environment by trawler fisherman, or mozzarella farmers making biofuel from their own buffalos' waste.
+Olive oil producers using the stones of the used olives to power their factory, rice growers who use only ancient techniques, and beer brewers who power themselves from the earth's geothermal energy.